vedmant/kohana-menu/README.md

 * Support for Twitter Bootstrap 2.0 style menus (icons, dropdown menus)
 * Menu items are objects
 * General code improvements + usage of PHP 5.4
+* Removed support for storing links in the database

 Some aspects of the modified module might not work.